 All participating schools received reports specific to the findings in their school, and all participating school divisions received reports specific to the findings in their participating schools.
 A public provincial-level report was released in December 2016.

-Our Community Action Coordinator is able to support schools and communities in making sense of their YHS results.
+Our School-Community Engagement Coordinator is able to support schools and communities in making sense of their survey results.
 And that’s just the beginning!
-Our Community Action Coordinator can also help connect schools and communities to partners and resources necessary to take meaningful action on the results.
+Our School-Community Engagement Coordinator can also help connect schools and communities to partners and resources necessary to take meaningful action on the results.